 Although it hadn’t been addressed in detail in the previous versions, ITIL 4 incorporated Risk Management as part of the general management practices.
 This advancement is useful for many reasons, but particularly because it provides knowledge, guidelines, and processes to define the scope of the practice and systematically address threats.

 Plus, it means that your service desk can take care of most tasks oriented to treat risk.
-If you want to know more about what InvGate Service Desk can do for you in this area, you can always book a quick call with our experts so that they can help you out.
+If you want to know more about what InvGate Service Management can do for you in this area, you can always book a quick call with our experts so that they can help you out.

 Frequently Asked Questions